Lily Yohannes

-Lilian Isabella Yohannes (born June 12, 2007) is an Eritrean-American professional soccer player who is a midfielder for French club OL Lyonnes of the Première Ligue and the United States national team.
+Lilian Isabella Yohannes (born June 12, 2007) is an American professional soccer player who plays as a midfielder for French Première Ligue club Lyon and the United States national team.

 Early life

 Yohannes was born in Springfield, Virginia to Eritrean parents.
 She moved to the Netherlands when she was ten years old after her father Daniel accepted a job in Amsterdam.
+She started her early education at the international school of Almere.
 Yohannes played youth soccer in the Netherlands and began training weekly with Ajax when she was 13 years old.

 Club career

-Ajax, 2023-25
+Ajax

 At age 15, Yohannes signed a three-year contract with Ajax in April 2023, lasting through June 2026.
 On November 15, 2023, aged 16, she became the youngest player ever to start a UEFA Women's Champions League group stage match and the youngest American to play in the competition.
 Ajax won 2–0 over Paris Saint-Germain.
 Yohannes was named player of the match in Ajax's 2–1 victory over AS Roma on January 30, 2024.

 Yohannes received the Johan Cruyff Talent of the Year award for the 2023–24 Eredivisie season, given to a top player under the age of 20.
-In her first season in the top Dutch league, she scored 5 goals in 20 matches, helping Ajax finish second and, starting in the final against Fortuna Sittard, win the KNVB Women's Cup in 2024,.
+In her first season in the top Dutch league, she scored 5 goals in 20 matches, helping Ajax finish second and, starting in the final against Fortuna Sittard, win the KNVB Women's Cup in 2024.

 Ajax lost in the qualifying rounds of the 2024–25 UEFA Women's Champions League, with Yohannes starting both of the team's matches in Brøndby, Denmark.

-Lyon Féminin, 2025-present
+Lyon

-On July 7, 2025, French Première Ligue club Lyon announced the signing of Yohannes on a 3 year contract, which would run until June 30, 2028.
-She scored on her debut against Olympique de Marseille on 11 September 2025 in a 3-1 win.
+On July 7, 2025, French Première Ligue club Lyon announced the signing of Yohannes on a 3-year contract, which would run until June 30, 2028.
+She scored on her debut against Olympique de Marseille on 7 September 2025 in a 3–1 win.